AMERICAN PATIENT RIGHTS ASSOCIATION

 Most patients are unaware that: 1) patient safety in hospitals is a major problem that has grown much worse since the pandemic; 2) medical errors happen at all hospitals every day; 3) approximately one in four seniors who are hospitalized will be harmed by an injury or illness that is unrelated to the illness or injury they are being treated for; 4) medical errors are the third leading cause of death; and, 5) medical bills are the leading cause of personal bankruptcy; 6) most of the active ingredients and raw materials that go into our generic prescription drugs come from Chinese sources that are not overseen by the FDA.
 This places all Americans at risk due to a lack of drug safety monitoring and the potential for our drug supply to be cut off.

-APRA is fighting to stop the 3rd leading cause of death, preventable medical errors.
+APRA is fighting to stop the 3rd leading cause of death, preventable medical errors in hospitals.

 APRA is developing solutions to help our members fight unreasonable and predatory medical bills.

 APRA is developing solutions to make health care safer for all.

 APRA seeks the cooperation of employers, healthcare organizations, insurers, pharmaceutical companies, medical device manufacturers, state and federal governments, and others in creating a fairer, safer, healthier America.

 Save Our Patients™ | Patients Before Profits ™ | Patient Power ™ | Treat Patients Safely ™U

 We Depend on Gifts From People Like You

-We depend on donations to develop and support programs and apps that can help people protect themselves and their families when medical care is needed.
-Programs like the Patient’s Hospital Safety Guide, the Hospital Guide for COVID Patients, the Patient Safety Reporting System, and more.
+We depend on donations to develop and support programs and apps that can help people protect themselves and their families when medical care is needed and to develop programs like the Patient’s Hospital Safety Guide, the Hospital Guide for COVID Patients, the Patient Safety Reporting System, and more.